Reptile (film): Plot

 Will Grady finds his girlfriend, Summer Elswick, brutally murdered in a rural Maine house that they have been showing for sale as realtors.
-Tom Nichols and his partner Dan Cleary, police detectives assigned to the case, question Will, who reveals he wanted to marry Summer but could not as she was still married to Sam Gifford.
-Video evidence from nearby security footage shows a dark-colored car with a missing hubcap that Dan identifies as a 1990 Buick LeSabre; later on, Tom's wife Judy correctly identifies the vehicle as a Chrysler Imperial.
+Tom Nichols and his partner Dan Cleary, detectives assigned to the case, question Will who reveals he wanted to marry Summer but could not as she was still married to Sam Gifford.
+Video from a nearby CCTV camera shows a dark-colored car with a missing hubcap that Dan identifies as a 1990 Buick LeSabre.
+Later on, Tom's wife Judy correctly identifies the vehicle as a Chrysler Imperial.

-After Summer's funeral, Will tells Tom of Eli Phillips, who tried to force himself into his mother's house a few nights earlier.
+After Summer's funeral, Will tells Tom about a man, Eli Phillips, who tried to force his way into his mother's house a few nights earlier.
 Will explains that when his father ran the family's real estate company, they had forcibly bought Eli's family farm.
-Eli's father committed suicide, and Eli blames Will's family for it.
+Eli's father committed suicide, for which Eli blames Will's family.
 Questioned by Tom and Dan, Eli accuses Will of murdering Summer.
-Eli has also been researching Tom himself, briefly discussing a corruption scandal involving Tom's former partner at a Philadelphia precinct.
+Eli has also been researching Tom and mentions a corruption scandal involving Tom's former partner at a Philadelphia police precinct.

-DNA analysis of semen found inside Summer matches that of Sam.
-This goes along with a statement from a friend of Summer's that the two of them were still seeing each other to have sex.
-Tom returns to Sam's with a warrant.
+DNA analysis of semen found in Summer matches Sam’s DNA, corroborating a friend’s statement that they were still having sex.
+Tom and Dan return to Sam's with a warrant.
 Sam grabs Dan's gun and is fatally shot by Tom while attempting to flee.
 A search of his house finds 13 kilograms of heroin.

 The deceased Sam is declared to be Summer's murderer, but Tom is hesitant to consider the case solved.
-Eli shows up at his house at night and gives him a flash drive with evidence that Summer was caught up in a scheme by the Gradys to launder drug money.
+Eli shows up at Tom's house at night and leaves behind a flash drive with evidence that Summer was caught up in a scheme by the Gradys to launder drug money.
 Properties are planted with drugs and then commandeered via civil asset forfeiture.
 The Gradys, operating under a shell company called White Fish, then snap up the properties at a discount.
 Summer was murdered to stop her from reporting the scheme to the DEA.